Secure CheckoutPersonal information is secured with SSL technology.

 Pharmaceutical Scientists in academia and industry; pharmacologists; regulatory experts; bioengineers

-- Polymer-lipid hybrid formulations: A synergistic approach to oral delivery of challenging therapeutics
+- Polymer lipid hybrid (PLH) formulations: a synergistic approach to oral delivery of challenging therapeutics

-9. Clinical evaluation of pressurized intraperitoneal aerosol chemotherapy (PIPAC) in colorectal cancer treatment
+9. Pressurized intraperitoneal aerosol chemotherapy (PIPAC) in colorectal cancer treatment

 - No. of pages: